Optical Switch Sensors Successfully Operate Using Snell’s Law

 Optical switches work by sensing the difference in the refraction index between various mediums, causing different degrees of refraction.
 When the liquid is not in contact with the sensor, all transmitted light is reflected back to the receiver.
 When the sensor is immersed in liquid, the light disperses throughout and less is returned to the transistor.
 The amount of returned light to the transistor affects output levels, making point level sensing possible.

-Ultrasonic Optical Liquid Level Sensor
+Optical Liquid Level Sensors

 Strain Measurement Devices’ optical liquid level sensors consist of two main parts: an infrared LED coupled with a light transistor, and a transparent prism tip.
 The LED projects an infrared light outward; when the sensor tip is surrounded by air the light reacts by bouncing back within the tip before returning to the transistor.
 The main advantages of optical level sensors are their compact size, their lack of moving parts, and their low cost.